helpermethod/zip-forge/README.md

 ## :jigsaw: Modular

-ZIP Forge is published as a Java 9 module but compatible with Java 8.
+ZIP Forge is published as a Java 9 module.

 # :hammer_and_wrench: Installation